FLIR/Lepton/README.md

 # depmod -a
 # modprobe lepton dyndbg=+p
 ```
+(If the lepton module was loaded at boot-up, the latency debugging should be
+set up separately; create a new file `lepton.conf` under `/etc/modprobe.d/`
+with the contents: `options lepton dyndbg=+p`, then reboot)

 This is the time to determine whether the frame loss rate is acceptable or
 not, as the driver will continuously perform SPI DMA transfers in order to